 That may boost profits for the East African franchise of Coca-Cola Co.
-(KO), which is spending $62 million increasing capacity in Kenya; Del Monte Fresh Produce Inc.’s local unit that produces and processes fruit from farms; and Unilever (UNA), whose Kenyan tea plantations turn out 30,000 tons a year.
+(KO:US), which is spending $62 million increasing capacity in Kenya; Del Monte Fresh Produce Inc.’s local unit that produces and processes fruit from farms; and Unilever (UNA), whose Kenyan tea plantations turn out 30,000 tons a year.

 The government’s growing ability to borrow to pay for road and energy projects is fueling the country’s debt market, with almost $1.4 billion infrastructure bonds sold since the first such sale in 2009, said Razia Khan, head of African research for Standard Chartered Bank in London.

-Kenya also is securing a $600 million loan, arranged by Citigroup Inc. (C), South Africa’s Standard Bank Group Ltd. (SBK) and London-based Standard Chartered Plc (STAN), to finance roadway, energy and irrigation projects in the fiscal year through June.
+Kenya also is securing a $600 million loan, arranged by Citigroup Inc. (C:US), South Africa’s Standard Bank Group Ltd. (SBK) and London-based Standard Chartered Plc (STAN), to finance roadway, energy and irrigation projects in the fiscal year through June.

 “One of the main problems holding Kenya from embarking on such an expansive road-building program in the past has been the issue of funding,” Marc Mercer, an Africa analyst with London- based Eurasia Group Ltd., said an e-mailed response to questions.
 “These projects are now materializing and improved transportation links will be a big plus for the economy.”